Agentic Exploration of Physics Models: Results

-For the dynamical setting, where the time traces of spin expectation values can look very complex, the agent is nevertheless able to quickly rule out some hypotheses.
-For example, it may adopt a strategy of running short-time dynamics for a variety of initial states, which allows it to first check for conserved quantities such as the global magnetization, compute dominant frequency components using Fourier transforms, and discriminate local and many-body interactions.
-It then often obtains fits to hypothesized families of Hamiltonians (for an example, see \Cref{sup:q_dyn_summ}).
-We also introduced an even more challenging scenario, where the agent is only allowed to observe and control a subset of spins.
+For the dynamical setting, where the time traces of spin expectation values can look very complex, the agent can nevertheless quickly rule out some hypotheses.
+For example, it may run short-time dynamics for multiple initial states, which allows it to first check for conserved quantities such as the global magnetization, compute dominant frequency components using Fourier transforms, and discriminate local and many-body interactions.
+It then often obtains fits to hypothesized families of Hamiltonians (for an example, see Supplement S3E\,\cite{supplement}).
+We also introduced an even more challenging scenario, where the agent can only observe and control a subset of spins.
 As expected, this appears to be one of the most complex tasks, and the agent only sometimes makes good progress.
-For example, in one attempt to discover a ten-spin Heisenberg model by observing only two spins, the agent correctly identifies a tunable field in the X direction but mistakes the coupling to be of XY- instead of Heisenberg-type.

-In the ground state setting, the agent typically first probes the symmetry and structure of the Hamiltonian by selecting a limited set of intelligently chosen operators, obtaining single-spin expectation values as well as nearest-neighbor correlators but also more subtle quantities suited e.g.\ for exploring potential chirality, like $\left\langle {\hat S}^j_{x} {\hat S}^{j+1}_{y} - {\hat S}^j_{y} {\hat S}^{j+1}_{x} \right\rangle$.
-It quickly deduces aspects like the presence of open boundary conditions, translational invariance, and the likely absence of some families of spin-coupling terms in the Hamiltonian, based on its observations.
-It then selects candidate spin Hamiltonians, conjectures likely values of their parameters, and runs the simulation tool to confirm or reject these hypotheses.
+In the ground-state setting, the agent typically first probes the symmetry and structure of the Hamiltonian by selecting a limited set of intelligently chosen operators, obtaining single-spin expectation values as well as nearest-neighbor correlators but also more subtle quantities suited e.g.\ for exploring potential chirality, like $\left\langle {\hat S}^j_{x} {\hat S}^{j+1}_{y} - {\hat S}^j_{y} {\hat S}^{j+1}_{x} \right\rangle$.
+It quickly deduces aspects like open boundary conditions, translational invariance, and the likely absence of some families of spin-coupling terms in the Hamiltonian.
+It then selects candidate spin Hamiltonians, conjectures values of their parameters, and runs simulations to confirm or reject these hypotheses.
 The agent is also cautious enough to keep an open mind (as per its instructions) and lists possibilities that have not yet been refuted, like more subtle, longer-range couplings.